filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/call-built-in-actors/index.md

 ---
-title: "Invoking built-in actors"
+title: "Call built-in actors"
-description: "Filecoin built-in actors can be invoked in a smart contract using either the Protocol Labs API or the Zondax filecoin.solifity library.
+description: "Filecoin built-in actors can be invoked in a smart contract using either the Protocol API or the Zondax filecoin.solifity library.
 This page provides instructions on how to use each method."
-lead: "Filecoin built-in actors can be invoked in a smart contract using either the Protocol Labs API or the Zondax filecoin.solifity library.
+lead: "Filecoin built-in actors can be invoked in a smart contract using either the Protocol API or the Zondax filecoin.solifity library.
 This page provides instructions on how to use each method."
 draft: false
 images: []
 type: docs
 menu:
   smart-contracts:
+    parent: "smart-contracts-developing-contracts"
-    identifier: invoke-built-in-actors-5544d4c9d2960540625aa69529c6fc50"
+    identifier: call-built-in-actors-5544d4c9d2960540625aa69529c6fc50"
 weight: 100
 toc: true
 ---

 {{< alert >}}
-For conceptual information on built-in actors, including their purposes, how they work and available types, see the [conceptual guide]({{< ref "built-in-actors-overview" >}})
+For conceptual information on built-in actors, including their purposes, how they work and available types, see the [conceptual guide]({{< ref "/reference/built-in-actors/overview" >}})
 {{< /alert >}}

-Built-in actors can be invoked using the Protocol Labs _JSON-RPC_ API or the Zondax _filecoin.solidity_ API.
+Built-in actors can be invoked using the Protocol _JSON-RPC_ API or the Zondax _filecoin.sol_ API.

 ## APIs compared

-The Protocol Labs _JSON-RPC_ API:
+The Protocol _JSON-RPC_ API:

 - Is maintained by Protocol Labs (PL).
 - Uses JSON-RPC, a standardized way to encode remote procedure calls in JSON that can be transported using HTTP or Websockets.